 - Ensure the cabin air filter is replaced regularly.
 A simple and cost effective measure to ensure the air you breath inside the car stays clean.

 - As previously mentioned regular maintenance goes a long way for your car air con.
 During your car aircon service individual parts can be repaired or replaced where necessary all ensuring your system is keeping you cool year round.

 If you notice your car air conditioner is starting to lose its cool get in touch with the friendly team at Gino’s today.
 Something as simple as a regas may make that afternoon commute home from work just a little more comfortable.
-Not only is the team at Gino’s qualified to handle refrigerant gas in accordance with Australian regulations but because we love what we do, taking care to get it right the first time.
+Not only is the team at Gino’s qualified to handle refrigerant gas in accordance with Australian regulations (Gino’s license: RTA AU 26458) but because we love what we do, we take care to get it right the first time.